 After the death benefit has been used up, sometimes they provide a residual death benefit.
 There have been two innovations in the EOB world that are worth calling out.

-- The shift from the single pay to annual pay periods, and it’s opened the market to younger and less affluent buyers as well as increasing the advisor and agent interest.
+- The shift from the single pay to annual pay periods.
+It has opened the market to younger and less affluent buyers as well as increasing the advisor and agent interest.
 This is very significant.